jberet/jberet-user-guide/read_and_write_data_through_jdbc/README.md

 # Read and Write Data through JDBC
-jberet-support module contains `JdbcItemReader` and `JdbcItemWriter` that reads from and write to database through JDBC.
+jberet-support module contains `jdbcItemReader` and `jdbcItemWriter` that reads from and write to database through JDBC.
 Batch applications can reference them by name `jdbcItemReader` and `jdbcItemWriter` in job xml.

 `jdbcItemReader` can read a row of data into one of three types, configured through `beanType` batch property:
 * `java.util.List`: populated with column value in the order as returned by the query result set